-What makes Americans and Europeans happy?April 19th, 2011 in Psychology & Psychiatry /
+What makes Americans and Europeans happy?April 19, 2011 by Deborah Braconnier in Medicine & Health / Psychology & Psychiatry

 (PhysOrg.com) -- According to a new research study, Europeans are happier when they have a day off and work less, while their American counterparts would rather be working those extra hours.
 Published in the Journal of Happiness Studies, the research, led by Adam Okulicz-Kozaryn from the University of Texas, looks at survey results of Europeans and Americans and how they identified being happy.